 In January 2012, Jessica was announced in the Australia Day Honours list, receiving an OAM (Order of Australia Medal) for services to sailing and being a role model for the youth of Australia.

-Now aged 23, Jessica is the co-founder of a startup company and a Youth Ambassador for The United Nations World Food Programme.
-She has just completed an MBA and her second book titled Indigo Blue, a novel for young adults, is scheduled to be published by Hachette in early 2018.
+In recent years, Jessica became a co-founder of a start-up company Deckee, an ambassador for the United Nations World Food Programme (WFP) and completed an MBA.
+She also wrote a second book titled Indigo Blue, a fiction novel for young adults, which was published by Hachette in February, 2018.